cam-m/antlr-odata-ts/README.md

 const codePointCharStream: CodePointCharStream = CharStreams.fromString(odataQuery);
 const lexer = new OData4LiteLexer(codePointCharStream);
 const tokens: CommonTokenStream = new CommonTokenStream(lexer);

-const parser: OData4LiteParser = new OData4LiteParser(tokens);
+// Alternative 1: Context unaware parser - fine if you a) don't have metadata, or do not support unbound functions. const parser: OData4LiteParser = new OData4LiteParser(tokens);

+// Alternative 2 (from version 0.0.12): Context aware parser
+// A metadata sybmbol table has been provided with an api for querying EntitySet, EntityType and UnboundFunction symbols.
+// The user can select a desired Schema and provide it to the parser, which can then distinguish between urls /EntitySet(1) and /UnBoundFunction(1) by querying the symbol table.

+const metaDataSymbol: MetadataSymbols = new MetadataSymbols(xml);
+const schema: Schema = metaDataSymbol.defaultSchema;
+const parser: OData4LiteParser = OData4LiteParser.buildOData4LiteParser(tokens, schema);

 const tree: ParseTree = parser.odataRelativeURI();

-// Now we have a parse tree we can do stuff like this...
+// Now we have a parse tree we can use like this...

 // Whats a list of all the aliases in the query string? const walker: ParseTreeWalker = new ParseTreeWalker();